sugarlabs/musicblocks/video.md

 -They loop continuously (usually, but it is possible to prevent looping).
 -They're silent.

-Luckily, you can recreate these behaviours using the <video> element.
+Luckily, you can recreate these behaviors using the <video> element.

 ```